yevgeniyilyin/aws-certification/machine-learning/machine-learning.md

 I’m happy to report that I passed my AWS ML Specialty Certification test yesterday.
 A few points to share for those still on the journey:

-- aCloudGuru and LinuxAcademy training should be considered a baseline only.
+- a CloudGuru and LinuxAcademy training should be considered a baseline only.
 You’ll need to dive a good deal deeper on your own.
 - Whizlabs practice tests (which have been instrumental in earning my other certs) aren’t that well aligned with the actual test, they’re much more verbose and there aren’t enough of them (two full tests, 5 short subject-area tests), so if you use these to diagnose your weaknesses you won’t have fresh tests by which to confirm you’re on good ground.
 - Groking the SageMaker Algorithm descriptions is critical, but requires a fair baseline in ML techniques.
 The above program's didn't give me enough, but by the time I finished with those below, and a fair bit of Internet reading on terms/techniques I didn't quite get, I started to get them.  https://machinelearningmastery.com is a great resource.
 - I found the Andrew NG Coursera program good for firming up my understanding of what’s happening under the covers.
 I didn’t go past the neural network classes.